 Firms who would like a more detailed breakdown will also have the option of purchasing premium products such as Research Plus and Chambers Insight.

-It is important that the rankings can influenced by various factors and are fundamentally comparative in nature.
-It may be a case that your submission was just as strong as in previous years, though a number of your competitors improved.
+The rankings are influenced by various factors and are fundamentally comparative in nature.
+It may be a case that your submission was just as strong as in previous years, but a number of your competitors improved.

 It is worth keeping a tab on the firms above you, especially those who have received promotions, and noting any developments that may have positively influenced their positions e.g., the growth of the team, several standout cases, or increased activity within a particular sector.

 Patience and persistence are key.
-Both directories keep track of your performance year-on-year and factor in your track record.
-At the recent Chambers 360 event, reference was even made to a firm that finally achieved a ranking after six years of submitting.
+The directories keep track of your performance year-on-year and factor in your recent track record.

-The directories can only work with the information you provide to them, meaning that firms need to be on top of any developing assumptions and ensure that these are countered by the relevant evidence.
+Finally, the directories can only work with the information you provide to them.
+T meaning that firms need to be on top of any developing assumptions and ensure that these are countered by the relevant evidence.